galaxy-future/costpilot/README.md

 Introduction
 -----
 CostPilot is an all-in-one cloud cost management platform that applies to applications hosted on all cloud platforms.
 Developed by Galaxy-Future based on the FinOps discipline, CostPilot helps enterprises cut cloud spending by up to 50%.
-This platform provides deep insights into your cloud cost, periodic reports that contain both cloud cost data and custom cost optimization suggestions from multiple perspectives, and even state-of-the-art techniques that you can use to efficiently optimize cloud usage.
+This platform provides deep insights into your cloud cost, periodic reports that contain both cloud cost data and professional cost optimization suggestions from multiple perspectives, and even state-of-the-art techniques that you can use to efficiently optimize cloud usage.

 Getting Started Guide
 ----